-Lord Abbett believes that independent board oversight is key to a company's long-term performance and believes that a majority of board members should be independent from the company.
-While company boards may apply different standards in assessing director independence, including any applicable standards prescribed by stock exchanges and federal securities laws, a director generally is determined to qualify as independent if the director is not employed by the company and does not have any material relationship with the company (either directly or indirectly) based on all relevant facts and circumstances.
+Lord Abbett values independent board oversight and believes that a majority of board members should be independent from the company.
+While company boards may apply different standards in assessing director independence, including any applicable standards prescribed by stock exchanges and federal securities laws, a director generally is determined to qualify as independent if the director is not employed by the company and does not have any direct or indirect material relationship with the company based on all relevant facts and circumstances.
 Material relationships can include employment, business, and familial relationships, among others.
 Lord Abbett may vote against non-independent board nominees if their election would cause a majority of board members to be non-independent.